 Announcement of Appraisal Subcommittee Hearing at CFPB

 There is much more work to be done, and today I want to highlight that the CFPB will be hosting the Appraisal Subcommittee for a hearing on January 24th.
 The purpose of the hearing is to keep the spotlight on the issue of appraisal bias, provide information on the role of the Appraisal Subcommittee in the appraisal regulatory system, and receive feedback from key stakeholders and the public.

 We have invited stakeholders who represent different sides of the transaction: lender, appraiser, homeowner, and an academic who has analyzed available data.
 Based on the information gathered, the ASC may hold additional hearings on targeted topics.

 The hearing is open to the public, will be livestreamed, and anyone can submit a written comment.
 I encourage all stakeholders, including appraisers, lenders, government regulators, civil rights advocates, and the general public to attend.
 For more information and to register in advance, visit the CFPB’s event page.

 Lastly and importantly, I want to acknowledge the great work that Lisa Rice and NFHA have done to keep attention on this persistent challenge.
-If you haven’t already, I highly encourage you to read the thoughtful and detailed analysis of appraisal bias which was commissioned by the Appraisal Subcommittee and authored by a NFHA-led consortium.
+If you haven’t already, I highly encourage you to read the which was commissioned by the Appraisal Subcommittee and authored by a NFHA-led consortium.